 Luckily, the running industry has seen this need and catered to it extensively.
 There are tons of options for runners when looking for night gear – from reflective clothing to accessories with flashing lights.

 These options may be a bit pricey, but investing in at least one outfit designed specifically for running in the dark will help keep you safe even when there’s no light around.

 - Wear reflective gear.
 Reflective running gear is an excellent way to ensure you are seen and visible to traffic and those around you when it’s dark.
-The best part about it is that the options are limitless – test out a reflective running jacket or running tights with reflectors down the side.
-Select a few pieces of gear for each season to ensure you always stay seen.
+Check out WildSpark for some stylish options to help you stay visible in even the darkest conditions.

 - Bring along a light.
 Another way to make sure others can see you and that you can see them is to bring along a light.
 Try out a headlight, handheld light, or attach something to your clothes to light the way and keep yourself safe in the dark.